Stories

 Canned spaghetti

-Guido Del Rizzo talks about hMusiow the Italian food scene in St. John's has changed over the past 45 years.
+Guido Del Rizzo talks about how the Italian food scene in St. John’s has changed over the past 45 years.
 When he first came to Newfoundland, the only pasta available was American canned spaghetti.
 Guido is happy to report that, these days, there are more options.

 Food History Challenges Experience Drink Grocery Trade Italian Food Canadian Food